Title Clips

 The same logic can be applied for image objects (kdenlive-select-images Keep only image items selected or Ctrl+I), and rectangle objects (select-rectangular Keep only rectangle items selected or Ctrl+R).

-Click on edit-select-none Select None or press Ctrl+Shift+A to deselect all objects.
+Click on edit-select-none Deselect or press Ctrl+Shift+A to deselect all objects.

 Adjust and Move Objects